 Overall Satisfaction with Oracle ERP Cloud

 We use the Oracle cloud for a variety of reasons.
 I find the most useful is "ERP Analytics".
 This program has allowed us to develop very meticulous reports and provide visual aids for big data problems.
 Working in engineering and having a large array of techniques for our civil engineering has created an issue when trying to sort data into applicable metrics.
 With the use of this asset we have found a comfortable reporting scheme that can be used by project controls, estimating, and engineering.
 This product is used specifically by our company.
 I can't confidently say that everyone uses it but the reports are definitely used company wide.
-In addition the Financials cloud has worked wonders for creating visualizations for monthly and quarterly presentations.
+In addition Oracle Financials Cloud has worked wonders for creating visualizations for our monthly and quarterly presentations.
 Regardless of how vague or detailed you need your reports to be, these systems allow you to streamline your financial business processes and technologies.
 Imagine taking thousand of cells of data and having an algorithm find, separate, and explore trends between data.
 It's a project control team's dream.
 I can say with specifics that two Oracle Financial Cloud's trends have immediately changed how we do things in the field.
 Discarding an inefficient method for one that has become apparently more effective and cost saving.
 All-in-all the programs pay for themselves.

 - Oracle allows immediate integration of our financial data and allows us to compare cost performance with revenue.